 Under these assumptions and using a cluster size of 30 students, we will be able to detect differences between treatment groups in the main sample (the 400 primary schools) of 0.13 standard deviations.
 Pooling treatment groups that contain a single intervention (e.g. "CCE only" and "CCE and LEP" to test the effects of any CCE intervention) and comparing to control reduces the minimum detectible effect to 0.09 standard deviations.
 To detect the effects of CCE within the grade 7 sample of 100 schools (CCE vs. control), we require an effect size of 0.18 standard deviations.
-By comparison, Banerjee et al. (2010) find effect sizes ranging from 0.14 to 0.28 standard deviations for the Balsakhi program, which was considered a successful intervention.
+By comparison, Banerjee et al. (2010) find effect sizes ranging from 0.14 to 0.28 standard deviations.